a-newbie-dev/Byom/README.md

 - **Custom Audio Experience** with different soundscapes for various moods
 - **Peaceful Background** audio for meditation and contemplation

+### 🗺️ Journey - Personal Growth Tracking
+- **Progress Visualization** with interactive charts and milestones
+- **Spiritual Development** tracking across Body, Mind, and Soul dimensions
+- **Goal Setting** with customizable targets and achievements
+- **Reflection Journal** for documenting insights and breakthroughs
+- **Growth Metrics** measuring consistency and engagement
+- **Personal Insights** powered by activity data and patterns

+### 😊 Happiness Hub - Interactive Wellbeing Center
+- **Daily Mood Tracker** with visual mood selection and weekly progress charts
+- **Gratitude Journal** for recording and reflecting on daily appreciations
+- **Interactive Affirmations** with positive daily messages and favorites system
+- **Smile & Laugh Counter** to track and celebrate moments of joy
+- **Acts of Kindness** tracker with suggested activities for spreading positivity
+- **Joy Activities** library with mood-based activity recommendations
+- **Daily Quotes** featuring inspirational wisdom for motivation
+- **Buy Happiness Store** with coin-based reward system for premium features
+- **Comprehensive Analytics** tracking happiness patterns and personal growth
+- **Gamification Elements** with coin earning, streaks, and achievement system

 ### ⏰ Meditation Timer
 - **Customizable Sessions** from 1 minute to 1 hour duration
 - **Multiple Ambient Sounds** to enhance meditation experience